(updated 06/01/2026)

 ARTICLE II QUORUM

 Section 1.
-Quora at General Membership or Special meetings shall be twenty (20) Association members eligible to vote or twenty percent (20%) of the total Association membership eligible to vote.
+Quorum at General Membership or Special meetings shall be twenty (20) Association members eligible to vote or twenty percent (20%) of the total Association membership eligible to vote.

 Section 2.
 Quorum at Executive Board meetings shall be a majority of its voting members.